cheneuwo/AISE3350/docs/Part01/Part01_03_CPS_example_Autonomous_Vehicle.md

 # CPS Example: Autonomous Vehicle

-An [Autonomous Vehicle](wiki:Self-driving_car) is a car that is capable of operating with *reduced* or *no human input*.
-There are different levels of autonomy, which will be discussed later in the lecture materials.
+An [autonomous vehicle](wiki:Self-driving_car) is a car that is capable of operating with **reduced** or **no human input**.
+Autonomous vehicles rely on sensing, computation, communication, and physical actuation to perceive their environment and make driving decisions.
+Different levels of autonomy will be discussed later in the lecture materials.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;">
   <iframe